-

 13. Schedule Regular Maintenance

 Once you have installed your new furnace, regular maintenance is crucial to ensure it remains running efficiently.
-Scheduling annual servicing can extend the life of your unit and prevent costly repairs.
+Whether you’re buying the right furnace for your home or already have one installed, scheduling annual servicing can extend the life of your unit and prevent costly repairs.

 Maintenance Tasks to Include